-If you’re after an exciting or relaxing city break, Europe is your most obvious choice — but with so many different popular urban destinations to pick from, it can be tough to narrow your options down.
+Suppose you’re after an exciting or relaxing city break.
+In that case, Europe is your most obvious choice — but with so many popular urban destinations to pick from, it can be tough to narrow your options down.

 Vienna and Salzburg are both wonderful cities, but the differences between the two are significant enough that you’ll end up enjoying an entirely different experience in Salzburg vs Vienna.

-Here, we’ll break down some of the factors you’ll want to look at as you make your pick so that your next holiday can match your expectations.
+Here, we’ll break down some of the factors you’ll want to look at as you pick so that your next holiday can match your expectations.

 - Where Is Vienna?
 Where Is Salzburg?